-If you are facing sexual offence allegations do not hesitate to speak to a specialist sexual offence solicitor – early representation from an expert could mean the difference between a conviction and an acquittal.
+If you are facing sexual offence allegations do not hesitate to speak to a specialist sexual offence solicitor in Manchester – early representation from an expert could mean the difference between a conviction and an acquittal.
 We understand the stress you may be under when facing such charges, however it is crucial you speak to a specialist as soon as possible to ensure your case is handled properly from the early stages, where one small statement could have a detrimental effect.

 Our team of highly experienced lawyers are specialists in our field.
 We handle the most complex sexual offence cases, and often take on high profile cases receiving wide media coverage.
 Our tenacious solicitors work tirelessly, carefully dissecting evidence to create a robust defence strategy that will ensure you achieve the best possible outcome.

 Serious Sexual Offences & Consent

 Consent is often central to serious sexual offence investigations and can be very difficult to prove or disprove.
 The law provides that a serious sexual offence will not have been committed where a complainant has given consent and the accused had a reasonable belief that the complainant had given their consent or was old enough to give their consent (i.e. aged 16 or over – consent is irrelevant when the complainant is under 13, see more on child sex offences).